Geovanejn/votaemaus/replit.md

 - **Drizzle ORM**: For database interaction.
 - **React Markdown**: For rendering Markdown content.
 - **Google Maps (indirect)**: Location links open in Google Maps, but direct integration has been removed.

+## Future Plans

+### Native App-Like Navigation
+A detailed plan for transforming the site navigation to feel like a native mobile app is documented in `docs/NATIVE_APP_PLAN.md`.
+This includes:
+- Bottom tab navigation for mobile
+- Page transitions with Framer Motion
+- PWA configuration
+- APK generation methods (PWABuilder, Bubblewrap, Capacitor)